thpongue/rockpaperscissors/docs/artifacts.md

 			- [x] player1 and player2 hardcoded and not editable
 			- [x] move vs up to the top and make smaller - player 1 and player 2 on either side
 			- [x] put a simple ROCK PAPER SCISSORS placeholder logo at the bottom
-			- [] select from the words "rock", "paper", "scissors"
+			- [] select from the words "rock", "paper", "scissors" on both sides
+				- [] install angular
+			- [] highlight selected word
+			- [] show text showing "winner" and "loser"
+			- rename folder to rockpaperscissors.io
+			- incorporate sass into build process
+	- [] multi game
+		- [] for each game store the selection and output
+		- [] total wins
+	- [] basic tech (2 day)
+		- [] when a person goes to the site they get a unique guuid and 1 or more other users can play against them by appending that guuid on the end of the url
+	- [] backend
 		- [] message saying either - no opponent; waiting for opponent to choose; opponent waiting for you to choose
 			- [] when no opponent grey out the other side
-			- [] have a count on each side for number of victories
-		- [] basic tech (2 day)
-			- [] when a person goes to the site they get a unique guuid and 1 or more other users can play against them by appending that guuid on the end of the url
 	- [] design improvements
 			- [x] dotted white line dividing the 2
 			- [] logo